warwickcamdu/gfactor/README.md

 ## generateGfacAndGPmaps

 Takes blue and red image stacks and and calculated gfactor and gpmaps.
 Does a registers the two camera images using MultiStackReg.
+Need to run this before selectRois.

 ## selectRois